pandey-ankit/Verrazzano_Helidon/helidon-verrazzano/deploy-app-on-verrazzano/deploy-app-on-verrazzano.md

 * Kubernetes (OKE) cluster running on the Oracle Cloud Infrastructure.
 * Verrazzano installation started on a Kubernetes (OKE) cluster.
-* Container packaged Helidon *quickstart-mp* application available in container registry.
+* Container packaged Helidon *quickstart-mp* application available in a container registry.

-## Task 1: Verify the Verrazzano Installation is Complete
+## Task 1: Verification of a successful Verrazzano installation

-1. In Lab 3, we ran the below copy the command in the Cloud Shell.
-This command checks that the *InstallComplete* condition has been met and notifies you.
-In this example, *example-verrazzano* is the name of the *Verrazzano Custom Resource*.

-    ```bash
-    <copy>kubectl wait --timeout=20m --for=condition=InstallComplete verrazzano/example-verrazzano</copy>
-    ```
-    When the process is complete you should see the `verrazzano.install.verrazzano.io/example-verrazzano condition met` response.
+Verrazzano installs multiple objects in multiple namespaces.
+Verrazzano components are installed in the namespace *verrazzano-system*.

-    Or, another option is to check that the pods associated with Verrazzano have a *Running* status.
-You will have 16 pods in the *Running* state.
+1. Please verify that all the pods associated with the multiple objects have a *Running* status.
+You will have pods in the *Running* state as shown below.

     ```bash
     <copy>kubectl get pods -n verrazzano-system</copy>